Mr. Brian Froedge – Director of Bands

 Mr. Daniel Reams – Assistant Band Director

-Daniel Reams is in his sixth year of teaching and has served as the Assistant Director of Bands at North Hardin High School since 2013.
+Daniel Reams is in his seventh year of teaching and has served as the Assistant Director of Bands at North Hardin High School since 2013.
 At North Hardin he conducts the High School Concert Band, Symphonic Band I, Symphonic Band II, the North Hardin Marching Band, Jazz Ensemble, and assists with the North Hardin Wind Symphony.
 During his tenure as jazz director, the North Hardin Jazz Ensemble has received all distinguished ratings at the Kentucky Music Educator’s Association State Jazz Festival each year and the concert bands have consistently earned distinguished ratings at festival.
 Mr. Reams holds a Bachelor of Music Education from the University of Louisville, where he studied with saxophone professor, John Moore and graduated with honors.
 In addition to his duties as assistant director, Mr. Reams also has performed in many outstanding ensembles.
 He was a member of the University of Louisville Wind Symphony has played with numerous concert bands including Chamber Winds Louisville, Louisville Winds, and the Heartland Community Band.
 In 2013 he performed with Chamber Winds Louisville at the Midwest Band & Orchestra Clinic.
 During his tenure as the Assistant Director of Bands at North Hardin, the bands have been a consistent KMEA State Marching Band Finalist, BOA Regional Class Champion, and BOA Regional and Super-Regional Finalist.
 In 2015 the marching band was invited to perform at the Macy’s Thanksgiving Day Parade, and in December 2015 the North Hardin Wind Symphony performed at the 69th Annual Midwest Band & Orchestra Clinic.
 Mr. Reams is a former member of the board of director’s for the Heartland Winds and is currently the Jazz representative for KMEA Fourth District.

 Ms. Brittany Ford – Assistant Band Director

-Miss Ford is in her seventh year as Director of Bands at North Middle School and Assistant Director at North Hardin High School.
+Miss Ford is in her eighth year as Director of Bands at North Middle School and Assistant Director at North Hardin High School.
 She has over 180 students from grades six through eight enrolled in the North Middle School program, over 30% of the student population.
 Miss Ford received a B.A. in Music Education from the University of Kentucky.
 While at UK, she served as the CMENC president and performed in the UK Wind Ensemble and Symphony Orchestra.
 She studied clarinet performance with Dr. Scott Wright, and studied a semester of bassoon with Professor Peter Simpson.
 In 2010, she was awarded the George Hurst Memorial Scholarship for her advocacy for music education and graduated magna cum laud.

 Under Miss Ford’s direction, the North Middle School Band has consistently received distinguished ratings at KMEA Concert Band Festival.
 Her students have earned distinguished ratings at KMEA Solo and Ensemble Festival and actively participate in honors bands.
 The North Middle Symphonic band performed at the KMEA State Convention in 2014, and was selected as one of five middle school bands to perform at the Music for All’s National Middle School Festival in 2015.
 North Middle has consistently had over forty students to be selected to the Fourth District All-District Bands over the past few years.
 During her tenure as assistant director, the North Hardin band has performed the Music for All Festival 2011, KMEA In-Service conference in 2012 and 2017, and the Midwest Band and Orchestra Clinic in 2015.